 Kevin draws and writes to bring something magical and silly into the world.
 He has paranoid schizophrenia and wants his sons to grow up in a world that doesn’t stigmatize differences.

 Kendra is a fashionista who loves bright colors and sparkle.
 When she’s not sharing her story, she’s working as a marketing communication specialist or helping with a fashion show.
 She has Mucopolysaccharide Type VI and hopes to write more books.

 Carrie is a debut illustrator who enjoys making art by hand.
 She has painted theater sets for her daughter’s performances and murals in a nursery.
 She’s also interested in photography and travel.

 Luda is a curious adventurer at heart who is not afraid to create her own path and persevere to make change happen.
-She has muscular dystrophy, has served on many DEI committees, currently serves on a Board of Directors for BookTalk, and studies disability representations in media.
+She has muscular dystrophy, has served on many DEI committees, currently serves on a Board of Directors for BookTalk, and conducts research on disability representation in media.

 Melquea enjoys illustrating stories and playing with animation that relate to her experiences.
 When not illustrating, you can find Smith watching the latest cartoons and animated movies, practicing her Salsa steps with her cat Kilala and giving her other cat Bumblebee pit-pats on her super fluffy tummy.